openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 >
 >The secret's in the title: Open.
 Everything about the game has been built to open up the doors of possibility so that every table tells a legend worth telling.
 Here are a few of the possibilities that Open Legend offers.
 >
 >**Open Source**.
 That's right.
-The unabridged core rules are available on the website and the [Open Legend Community License](http://www.openlegendrpg.com/community-license) allows for publication of both commercial as well as non-commercial derivative works using the system.
+The unabridged core rules are available on the website and the [openlegendrpg.com/community-license](http://www.openlegendrpg.com/community-license) allows for publication of both commercial as well as non-commercial derivative works using the system.
 We know the public will love the game as much as we do, and we hope they'll spread the love by publishing their own adventures, rules supplements, and more.
 >
 >**Open Dice**.
 In Open Legend, dice explode!
 That means that whenever ANY die rolls maximum, you get to reroll it and add the new roll to your total, ad infinitum.
 The volatile nature of dice rolling makes every roll count, and each session of Open Legend is full of tense moments when the tides can turn at a moment's notice, for better or worse.
 >